HewlettPackard/cmf/docs/cmf_client/ssh-setup.md

 Proceed with the following steps to set up a SSH Remote Repository:

-1. Copy contents of the `example-get-started` directory to a separate directory outside the cmf repository.
+1. Copy contents of the `example-get-started` directory (sample project) to a separate directory outside the cmf repository and then follow below steps .\
+   Replace `example-get-started` with your `source directory`.
 2. Check whether cmf is initialized.
    ```
    cmf init show